SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 can likewise be adopted only by a class type.

+Protocols are named types, and as a result they can appear in all the same places in your code as other named types, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
+That said,
-Protocols are named types, and as a result they can appear in all the same places in you code, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
-That said, you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.
+you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.

-Protocols can also be used to declare the methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.
+You can also use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.